Vyral/cindy-gillies/_posts/2019-05-12-prices-up--down-in-2018-steady--solid-for-2019.md

 **Looking to buy in the Stafford/Fredericksburg area?**&nbsp;**<u><a target="_blank" href="https://www.staffordfredericksburghomesearch.com/search/">Perform a Full Home Search</a></u>**<br>**Looking to sell in the Stafford/Fredericksburg area?**&nbsp;<u><strong><a target="_blank" href="https://www.staffordfredericksburghomesearch.com/homevalue/StaffordVA">Get a free Home Price Evaluation</a></strong></u>

-After all the exhilaration of last year’s roller coaster of a housing market (which was a virtual clone of 2017), we’re looking ahead to a very reliable, strong real estate market in 2019.
-We ended the year feeling a distinct softening for sellers at around 27% fewer units sold countywide compared to last December (126 vs 176).
-The median sale price – which is a much more reliable market indicator than average sale price – was up 2% in 2018 year-over-year from $330,000 to $335,000.
-Days-on-Market in December 2018 (how long it takes a home to enter contract once it’s been listed) averaged 69 days, which was a 5% decrease than the December ’17.
-That means homes sold slightly faster at the end of 2018 compared to 2017; however, active inventory was almost identical for both periods.
-We are seeing Stafford numbers come in very similar on most metrics.
+It’s that wonderful time of year again\!
+The sun is shining longer and longer, coats are spending more time in the closet, and lawnmowers are humming on the weekends.
+Stafford and Fredericksburg families are planning their next move right now, and home sellers with a well-executed strategy are in a position to win big.<br><br>It’s around April and May when parents decide to move to a desirable school district, when couples look for a home that will accommodate an aging parent, and when families opt to upsize or downsize.
+In addition to the constraints of the school year, buyers are often more motivated to move this time of year because calm weather and low-key schedules make for ideal moving conditions.
 To read the full newsletter, follow <u><a target="_blank" href="https://adobeindd.com/view/publications/7f2326f5-dd49-42fe-9737-10f5d0632ba2/nkjf/publication-web-resources/pdf/22253_GilliesMichael_0419.pdf"><strong>this link</strong></a>.</u>

 If you have any questions or would like more information on the real estate market, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.